We are so glad we made the effort to pry ourselves away from Santa Fe. Kasha-Ketuwe Tent Rocks National Monument is nothing short of spectacular.

-Although small in comparison to the National Parks, the monument contains a fascinating concentration of hoodoos uniquely formed as tent rocks, as well as a beautiful slot canyon.
-The Canyon Trail, although relatively short at 3-miles round trip, is one of the most interesting we’ve hiked anywhere.
+Although small in comparison to the national parks, the monument contains a fascinating concentration of hoodoos uniquely formed as tent rocks, as well as a beautiful slot canyon.
+The Canyon Trail is relatively short at 3-miles round trip, but is one of the most interesting we’ve hiked anywhere.

 The slot canyon is very narrow—at some points perhaps two feet across, with towering rock walls hundreds of feet high.
 In many places, the footing isn’t even boot-wide.
 It’s a fun and somewhat rigorous trail, with just enough challenge to keep it interesting.
-Be sure to go all the way to the peak—the panoramic views of the surrounding landscape are breathtaking.
+Be sure to go all the way to the peak, where the panoramic views of the surrounding landscape are breathtaking.

 Exploring The Easy Cave Trail